MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 Note: After changing the secure token, you must set your bot's webhook again.

-### Custom repository
+## Custom repository
 If you want to get the secure token through another way, such as a database, you can create a repository for yourself instead of the above method.
 Just create a class and implement `MohammadZarifiyan\Telegram\Interfaces\SecureTokenRepository` in it.
-Then, in the `telegram.php` configuration file, set the value of `secure-token-repository` equal to the address of your class.
+Then, in the `telegram.php` configuration file, set the value of `secure-token-repository` to the address of your class.
-#### Example
+### Example
 `app/Repositories/TelegramSecureTokenRepository.php` file:
 ```php
 <?php